Innovation unveiled – Part I

 Quantitative insights are then obtained by correlating the classified information and underlying metadata via, for example, heatmaps.
 Smart built-in metrics allow ranging and intelligent sorting to assist the researcher in revealing the necessary insights.

-In this way, CRAiN ensures that researchers carry out investigations as accurately and efficiently as possible while still drawing on the insights from vast amounts of research.
+In this way, Mynd ensures that researchers carry out investigations as accurately and efficiently as possible while still drawing on the insights from vast amounts of research.

-Interested in discovering the potential of CRAiN for your technological innovation challenge?
+Interested in discovering the potential of Mynd for your technological innovation challenge?
 Talk to us

 Download the paper